Common Questions About Workers’ Rights

 Claims are routinely denied by employers’ insurance companies.
 The reasons vary: improper documentation, incomplete records, missed deadlines, challenging the diagnosis or rejecting the injury as not work-related.
 Whatever the reason, you need a qualified attorney familiar with the Connecticut workers’ compensation system.

-At the Law Offices of Wesley M. Malowitz, I represent clients at every stage of the process:
+At the The Malowitz Law Firm, LLC, I represent clients at every stage of the process:

 - Investigation and evaluation of each potential workers’ compensation claim